seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-05.md

 existence has ceased?
 This might sometimes appear as a big puzzle.
 But all the same, the *arahant* experiences the cessation of existence as a realization.
-That is why he even gives expression to it as: *Bhavanirodho Nibbānaṁ*,[^fn173] "cessation of existence is *Nibbāna*".
+That is why he even gives expression to it as: *Bhavanirodho Nibbānaṁ*,[^fn173] "cessation of existence is Nibbāna".

 It comes about by this extinction of influxes.
 The very existence of 'existence' is especially due to the flowing in of influxes of existence.
 What is called